 We may often hear a knock at the door.
-It might be someone with a delivery, our neighbor or one of our children's friends.
+It might be someone with a delivery or our neighbour or one of our children's friends.
 Sometimes it may be a stranger.
 What do they want?
 Is it a good idea to open the door and let in someone who we don't know?

 And yet this Word of God, taken from the Book of Revelation, invites us to welcome an unexpected guest.

-This book is very instructive for Christians.
-The author was John the Apostle, and on this occasion he was writing to the church in Laodicea [modern day Turkey].
-He wrote in the name of the Lord Jesus, who had died and risen from the dead out of love for every human being.
-The authoritative guidance John gave derived from this love.
-He praised the community, corrected them and asked them to be open to the powerful help that the Lord himself was prepared to give, provided they were ready to recognize his voice and "open the door."
+This book is very informative for Christians.
+The author, on this occasion, was writing to the church in Laodicea.
+He wrote in the name of the Lord Jesus who had died and risen from the dead out of love for every human being.
+The authoritative guidance he gave derived from this love.
+He praised the community, corrected them and asked them to be open to the powerful help that the Lord himself was prepared to give, provided they were ready to recognise his voice and 'open the door'.

-"Listen!
-I am standing at the door, knocking; if you hear my voice and open the door, I will come in to you and eat with you, and you with me."
+['] Listen!
+I am standing at the door, knocking; if you hear my voice and open the door, I will come in to you and eat with you, and you with me.'

 It's the same today.
 Now too, the whole Christian community is asked to overcome fear, division and a false sense of security, to welcome the coming of Jesus.
-In fact, he comes to us every day in different "guises."
+In fact, he comes to us every day in different 'guises'.
 These might be our daily sufferings, the difficulties we face in being faithful to the Gospel, or challenges concerning important choices we make in life.
 Above all, he comes to us in the people we meet around us.

-It is also an invitation to each of us to "spend time" with Jesus in a personal conversation, as you would with a friend during a quiet evening, sitting at table together.
+It is also an invitation to each of us to 'spend time' with Jesus in a personal conversation, as you would with a friend during a quiet evening, sitting at table together.
 That is the best time for a conversation that calls for openness and listening.

-We need to "shut out" all external noise if we want to recognize and hear his voice, his Spirit, who can help us break through our fear and open the door of our heart.
+We need to 'shut out' all external noise if we want to recognise and hear his voice, his Spirit, who can help us break through our fear and open the door of our heart.

-Chiara Lubich wrote about her own experience on September 12, 1949: "We must silence everything within us in order to discover the voice of the Spirit.
-We need to draw it out as if we were extracting a diamond from the mud: polish it up, display it and share it with other people at the right moment, because it is love, and love is meant to be given.
+Chiara Lubich wrote about her own experience: 'We must silence everything within us in order to discover the voice of the Spirit.
+We need to draw it out as if we were extracting a diamond from mud: polish it up, display it and share it with other people at the right moment, because it is Love and Love is meant to be given.
 It is like fire, which burns when in contact with straw or other material.
 If it does not do this, it dies out.
-Love must grow in us and overflow."
+Love must grow in us and overflow.'

-During a general audience on June 6, 2018 Pope Francis said: "The Holy Spirit is a gift ...
-He enters us and makes us fruitful, so that we can then give him to others ...
-The Holy Spirit shifts us from our 'I' in order to open us up to the 'we' of the community: receiving in order to give.
-We are not at the center: we are an instrument of that gift for others."
+Pope Francis has said that: 'The Holy Spirit is a gift ...
+He enters us and makes us fruitful, so that we can then give him to others. ...
+The Holy Spirit shifts us from our "I" in order to open us up to the "we" of the community: receiving in order to give.
+We are not at the centre: we are an instrument of that gift for others.'

-"Listen!
-I am standing at the door, knocking; if you hear my voice and open the door, I will come in to you and eat with you, and you with me."
+'Listen!
+I am standing at the door, knocking; if you hear my voice and open the door, I will come in to you and eat with you, and you with me.'